NEBOSH: NCC or NGC?

 NEBOSH General Certificate or NEBOSH Construction Certificate?

-The NEBOSH General Certificate (NGC) is the minimum qualification to have for a full-time health and safety professional.
-This course is aimed towards supervisors and managers in all industries, whereas the Construction Certificate is aimed for those who work in a similar role in the construction industry.
+The NEBOSH General Certificate (NGC) is the minimum qualification to have for full-time health and safety professional.
+This course is aimed at supervisors and managers in all industries, whereas the Construction Certificate is aimed at those who work in a similar role in the construction industry.

 Both qualifications are split into three units.
 NGC1 is the first unit.
 Then NGC2 or NCC1 depending on the route you choose.
 NGC2 and NCC1 are both written components.
 You may also choose the option of attending mock exams and revision sessions at this point.
 Then you will need to attend the NGC3 or NCC2 which is the practical element of the course.
 NGC1 (the first unit of the course) also needs to be completed as the first unit of the Construction Certificate.
 This is because the unit covers the management of health and safety which is relevant to all industries.